 How you choose to prepare tofu is limited only by your creativity.
 However, there are some tried-and-true ways that will turn even the biggest carnivore into a tofu fanatic.

-Below are some fun cooking techniques for different kinds of tofu.
+Below are some fun cooking techniques:

 The tofu you buy from the store usually comes in individual refrigerated packages that come with expiration dates to help you know how long it will last.